-People are finding it increasingly sceptical to exchange currency notes for the fear of contracting the disease.
+People are finding it increasingly skeptical to exchange currency notes for the fear of contracting the disease.
 So, the easiest alternative solution in their hands has been digital payments.
 With so many digital wallets and payment gateways established, customers are increasingly finding it easy to transfer money to concerned people through apps.

-If you didn’t know, digital payments is also one of the top fintech segments in the world with transactions numbering to $6,669,201.
+If you didn’t know, digital payments is also one of the top fintech segments in the world with transactions numbering $6,669,201.

 With people having to stay indoors, stepping out to work has been difficult.
 This is applicable to banks as well.
 With several banks working on skeletal manpower (less than 30%) to keep inevitable processes happening, offering regular banking services has been hindered drastically.

 However, this only resonates with physical banking.
 For those of you asking how do banks use fintech, they offer distinct apps to let their customers make use of their services.
-Net banking is being utilized by people to request services, transact, settle, apply for loans and much more.
+Net banking is being utilized by people to request services, transact, settle, apply for loans, and much more.

 If not for the fintech sector, accessing banking services at times like this would have been impossible.
-Right now, people who showed scepticism towards online banking services have gotten a taste of it because of forced lockdowns.
+Right now, people who showed skepticism towards online banking services have gotten a taste of it because of forced lockdowns.

 The on-demand economy and the fintech sector are complementary services, both individually and together offer the best of convenience to customers.
 Due to the same fact that going out is difficult, customers are increasingly ordering their preferred goods and services online and getting them delivered home.

-With several alternatives to physical currencies being accepted and because of the fact that shopping hasn’t stopped even during a crisis has further fuelled the need for fintech industries.
+With several alternatives to physical currencies being accepted and because the fact that shopping hasn’t stopped even during a crisis has further fuelled the need for fintech industries.
 If you look at statistics, eCommerce has continued to grow during the pandemic.

 Well, it clearly is.
 This is the time for disruptive and life-saving ideas.
 Humanity needs game-changing plans that will offer people nothing but convenience.
 With the fintech industry showing steady growth during a pandemic, this will only continue to become a norm in the coming years.